Évariste Galois: Political firebrand

 In April 1831, the officers were acquitted of all charges, and on 9 May 1831, a banquet was held in their honor, with many illustrious people present, such as Alexandre Dumas.
 The proceedings grew riotous.
 At some point, Galois stood and proposed a toast in which he said, "To Louis Philippe," with a dagger above his cup.
 The republicans at the banquet interpreted Galois's toast as a threat against the king's life and cheered.
 He was arrested the following day at his mother's house and held in detention at Sainte-Pélagie prison until 15 June 1831, when he had his trial.
 Galois's defense lawyer cleverly claimed that Galois actually said, "To Louis-Philippe, if he betrays," but that the qualifier was drowned out in the cheers.
 The prosecutor asked a few more questions, and perhaps influenced by Galois's youth, the jury acquitted him that same day.

 On the following Bastille Day (14 July 1831), Galois was at the head of a protest, wearing the uniform of the disbanded artillery, and came heavily armed with several pistols, a loaded rifle, and a dagger.
 He was again arrested.
 During his stay in prison, Galois at one point drank alcohol for the first time at the goading of his fellow inmates.
 One of these inmates, François-Vincent Raspail, recorded what Galois said while drunk in a letter from 25 July.
 Excerpted from the letter:

-The first line is a haunting prophecy of how Galois would in fact die; the second shows how Galois was profoundly affected by the loss of his father.
-Raspail continues that Galois, still in a delirium, attempted suicide, and that he would have succeeded if his fellow inmates hadn't forcibly stopped him.
+Raspail continues that Galois, still in a delirium, attempted suicide, and that he would have succeeded if his fellow inmates had not forcibly stopped him.
 Months later, when Galois's trial occurred on 23 October, he was sentenced to six months in prison for illegally wearing a uniform.
 While in prison, he continued to develop his mathematical ideas.
 He was released on 29 April 1832.